5 Tips To Encourage Someone To Go To Therapy

 - Talking about harming themselves

 It is understood if they are denying treatment considering mental health as a stigma but it is your foremost duty to assure them that mental illness and therapies are as normal as any other disease.
 Give them examples of those people who have stepped up and recovered sooner than usual.
-For example, celebrities who fought depression and celebrities who won over bipolar disorder.

 How To Encourage Someone To See Therapist?